Skip to content

 Only, Exclude

-The only and exclude directives can be used to filter individual rule or rule paragraph depending on the target distribution of distribution family.
+The only and exclude directives can be used to filter individual rule or rule paragraphs depending on the target distribution or distribution family.

 Format